o-alquimista/nav-panel/README.md

 That's it.
 Give it a try!

+### CSS
+This plugin does not apply any decorative CSS.
+Styling these elements is up to you.
+You'll probably want to manage `z-index`, set `position: fixed` on the panel and give it a `background-color`, among other things.

+- Feel free to hide the panel and its toggle button on specific viewport breakpoints, if that's what you need.
+The script will ignore events when they're hidden.
+- You can change from which edge of the screen the panel will appear to come from by using positioning properties such as `right: 0` and `bottom: 0`.
+- You can make the panel contents scrollable with `overflow-y: auto`.

 ### Custom events
 To allow you to hook into the plugin's functionality, custom events are fired on certain conditions.